ADARSHKUMAR2/RAG/README.md

-# Python Udemy — learning workspace
+# Python Udemy - learning workspace

-Personal sandbox for Python and AI course exercises: small scripts, a RAG demo over PDFs, API snippets, and simple agents.
+Personal sandbox for Python and AI course exercises: small scripts, a RAG demo over PDFs, async RAG via a queue worker, API snippets, and simple agents.
 Dependencies are pinned in the root `requirements.txt`.

 ## Requirements